Brazilian Navy Nuclear Program: Control mechanisms

 Brazil is mindful of its respectability within the international nuclear community.
 Its nuclear program is subject to IAEA safeguards, ABACC inspections, and the scrutiny of a free press.
 As reported in the press in 2003, IAEA inspectors "have cameras installed in Iperó and Resende and have access to records of the movement of every gram of uranium extracted in the country, from the mine to the reactors in Angra dos Reis".
 According to Admiral Othon, Brazil has already declared all its nuclear facilities, including military ones, and is one of the few countries to allow IAEA visits to military facilities.
 However, it still needs to certify the fuel and negotiate a new safeguards system for the reserves to be used in the future nuclear submarine.

 The Brazilian government resists some of the inspectors' demands, prompting intrigue and international suspicion.
 Brazilian representatives believe the country has already made sufficient concessions.
-Historically, the country has had a long involvement, but also criticisms, regarding non-proliferation institutions and treaties.
-It signed the NPT but refused, even under U.S. pressure, to sign its Additional Protocol, which would increase inspectors' access to its nuclear facilities.
-The official stance is that there will be no adherence without reciprocal disarmament by nuclear powers, continuing the long-standing accusations that the NPT is unfair and denies technology to developing countries.
+Historically, the country has had a long involvement, but also criticisms, with non-proliferation institutions and treaties.
+It signed the NPT but refused, even under U.S. pressure, to sign the Additional Protocol to its IAEA safeguards agreement, which would increase inspectors' access to its nuclear facilities.
+The official stance is that there will be no accession without reciprocal disarmament by nuclear powers, continuing the long-standing accusations that the NPT is unfair and denies technology to developing countries.
 According to Luiz Felipe Lampreia, Minister of Foreign Affairs under the Fernando Henrique Cardoso administration, the Navy's position was what prevented Brazil's ratification of the Additional Protocol.

 IAEA inspectors in Aramar agreed that the Navy could cover the centrifuges with panels.
 When they visited the same centrifuges at the INB plant in Resende, the same concealment measure was in place.
 It would not be impossible to connect the centrifuges to a clandestine storage site, but inspectors do not need access to the machines to measure the material entering and leaving the system and to calculate the difference.
 Every enrichment plant has a discrepancy, and the question is how much is considered acceptable: the production scale in Resende is much greater than in Aramar.
 The Brazilian government claimed that the concealment was necessary to protect industrial secrets.
-The IAEA ultimately accepted the partial covering of the machines, but suspicions remained abroad regarding the reasons for secrecy; for some, Brazil wanted to hide a foreign origin of the technology.
+The IAEA ultimately accepted the partial covering of the machines, but suspicions remained abroad regarding the reasons for secrecy; for some, Brazil wanted to hide a foreign origin of its technology.